Bethel Island

 Bethel Island is an island in the Sacramento–San Joaquin River Delta of Contra Costa County, California, approximately 10 km east of Antioch.
 The island describes itself as "the heart of the California Delta."

 Bethel Island (formerly known as Bethell, Bethell Ranch, Bethel Tract, Sand Mound Ranch, Sand Mound Tract) is also a census-designated place (CDP) on the island.
-The population at the 2010 census was 2,137, a 7.6 percent decline from 2,312 at the 2000 census.
+The population at the 2020 census was 2,131.
 The community of Bethel Island is governed as a Special Act District created by the California State legislature and named the Bethel Island Municipal Improvement District (BIMID).
 It is a popular destination for recreation seekers, especially hunters, fishermen and boaters.

 History

 Bethel Island was named for the Bethell Brothers, Frank and Warren Bethell, who formed the first successful farm on the island, called Sand Mound Ranch.

 The landform known as Bethel Island was created between 1859 and 1870 by several men, see the names and survey numbers below.
 (Source: California State Archives for Land Patent Certificate of Purchase for Swamp and Overflow Surveys Numbers 80, 81, 82, 83, 225, 226, 227 and 250).
 Alonzo Stone purchased much of the property formerly owned by Warren and Anne Bethell, and the area was briefly referred to as the "Stone Tract" in the 1930s.
 Prior to this, it was referred to as "Sandmound Ranch", "Sandmound Tract" or "Bethel Tract" and contained an estimated area of 6000 acres, and did not become an island until 1911, when Dutch Slough was dredged eastward to join with Sandmound Slough.
 East Contra Costa Historical Society has been made aware of these inaccuracies, however has not yet updated their website.

 The first post office opened in 1898, and named for its first postmaster Franklin Cloud Bethell.
 The second "L" was dropped by a rather pious postal commissioner that reportedly felt it would be ungodly to allow the new location to be called "Bet Hell", and took liberties to change it to "Bethel" (בית אל), meaning "House of God" in Hebrew.
 The post office closed in 1902.
 A Post Office re-opened on Bethel Island in 1947.

 Though it was common for the era to name the post office after the postmaster, and for the communities to assume the name of the post office, there are some references to the area as "Bethell" referring to the Sand Mound Ranch farm established by a coalition led by Franklin's older brother, Warren King Bethell, Nicholas Harris (Sheriff of San Jose) and James C. Smith.
 Prior "owners" of these lands were considered "land speculators" and only performed the minimum amount of improvements to reclaim the land in order to secure land patents.
 This may not be a fair assessment of all, since some did make an honest attempt to reclaim the lands only to be forced out by changes in governmental policy and financial constraints.